 GEOFFREY BURLESON, PIANIST, has performed to wide acclaim throughout Europe and North America, and is equally active as a recitalist, concerto soloist, chamber musician and jazz performer.
 The New York Times has hailed his solo performances as "vibrant" and "compelling", and has praised his "command, projection of rhapsodic qualities without loss of rhythmic vigor, and appropriate sense of spontaneity and fetching colors".
-And the Boston Globerefers to Mr. Burleson as a "remarkable pianist" and "a first-class instrumental presence" whose performances are "outright thrilling."
-His numerous acclaimed solo appearances include prominent venues in Paris (at the Église St-Merri), New York (Carnegie Recital Hall), Rome (American Academy), Athens (Mitropoulos Hall), Mexico City (National Museum of Art), Chicago (Dame Myra Hess Memorial Series), Boston, Washington, Switzerland, England, the Netherlands, Spain, and elsewhere.
-He has also appeared as featured soloist in many international festivals, including the Bard Music Festival, Santander Festival (Spain) and the Talloires International Festival (France), the Interharmony International Music Festival (Italy), and the International Keyboard Institute & Festival (New York).
+And the Boston Globe refers to Mr. Burleson as a "remarkable pianist" and "a first-class instrumental presence" whose performances are "outright thrilling."
+His numerous acclaimed solo appearances include prominent venues in Paris (at the Eglise St-Merri), New York (Carnegie Recital Hall), Rome (American Academy), Athens (Mitropoulos Hall), Mexico City (National Museum of Art), Chicago (Dame Myra Hess Memorial Series), Boston, Washington, Switzerland, England, the Netherlands, Spain, and elsewhere.
+He has also appeared as featured soloist in many international festivals, including the Bard Music Festival, Monadnock Music Festival, Santander Festival (Spain), the Talloires International Festival (France), the Interharmony International Music Festival (Italy), and the International Keyboard Institute & Festival (New York).

-Currently, Mr. Burleson is recording the complete piano works of Camille Saint-Saëns, being released on 5 CD volumes on the new Naxos Grand Piano label.
-Saint-Saëns: Complete Piano Works 1: Complete Piano Études, the inaugural release on the new label, Saint-Saëns: Complete Piano Works 2, and Character Pieces (Vol. 3), and Dances & Souvenirs (Vol. 4) have all been released thus far, and have met with high international acclaim from Gramophone, International Record Review, Diapason (France), and elsewhere, and has garnered International Piano Choice Awards from International Piano Magazine.
+Currently, Mr. Burleson is recording the complete piano works of Camille Saint-Saens, being released on 5 CD volumes on the new Naxos Grand Piano label.
+Saint-Saens: Complete Piano Works 1: Complete Piano Etudes, the inaugural release on the new label, Saint-Saens: Complete Piano Works 2, Character Pieces (Vol. 3), and Dances & Souvenirs (Vol. 4) have all been released thus far, and have met with high international acclaim from Gramophone, International Record Review, Diapason (France), and elsewhere, and has garnered International Piano Choice Awards from International Piano Magazine.
 Other notable releases include Roy Harris-Complete Piano Music (Naxos), and Vincent Persichetti: Complete Piano Sonatas (New World Records), a 2-CD set on which all twelve of Persichetti's piano sonatas are united on one release for the first time.
 The Persichetti recording was accorded high acclaim from the BBC Music Magazine ("BBC Music Choice"; 5/5 stars), a laudatory feature review in Gramophone, and was listed among the best recordings released in 2008 by Fanfare and the American Record Guide.
 Another recent release is Odd Couple (Oxingale Records), a duo CD of American works with cellist Matt Haimovitz, featuring the Barber and Carter Sonatas, as well as newer works by David Sanford and Augusta Read Thomas.

 Mr. Burleson was winner of the Silver Medal in the International Piano Recording Competition, and won Special Commendations in the Vienna Modern Masters International Performers Competition.
 He was also the recipient of a DAAD grant from the German government to support a residency at the Academy of Arts in Berlin.
 A graduate of the Peabody Conservatory, New England Conservatory, and Stony Brook University (D.M.A.), his principal teachers include Gilbert Kalish, Leonard Shure, Veronica Jochum, Lillian Freundlich, Tinka Knopf, and Audrey Bart Brown.

-Mr. Burleson teaches piano at Princeton University, and is Associate Professor of Music and Director of Piano Studies at Hunter College of The City University of New York.
-He is also on the piano faculty of The Graduate Center of the City University of New York, the International Keyboard Institute & Festival (New York), and the Interharmony International Music Festival (Italy).
+Mr. Burleson teaches piano at Princeton University, and is Professor of Music and Director of Piano Studies at Hunter College of The City University of New York.
+He is also on the piano faculties of The Graduate Center of the City University of New York, the International Keyboard Institute & Festival (New York), and the Interharmony International Music Festival (Italy).